Dealing With Shoulder Injuries in Evanston?

 Less than 10% of rotator cuff tears are the direct result of an acute injury like falling, pushing, pulling, throwing or lifting.

 The overwhelming majority of injuries are caused by repetitive strains over a long period of time.
-One of the most common reasons that people start to develop a rotator cuff tear is something called "impingement".
-Impingement essentially means that the section where your rotator cuff tendon lives have simply become too crowded and the rotator cuff tendon is being pinched each time you raise your arm.
+One of the most common reasons people develop a rotator cuff tear is something called "impingement."
+Impingement essentially means that the section where your rotator cuff tendon lives has simply become too crowded, and the tendon is being pinched each time you raise your arm.

-Impingement and rotator cuff tendon issues are most common in people who perform repetitive overhead tasks.
-This usually includes athletes who play baseball, volleyball, tennis, rowing, weight lifting, swimming and archery, and jobs that include carpentry, painting, wallpaper hanging, cleaning windows and washing/waxing cars.
-Other forms of risk factors for rotator cuff problems include smoking, obesity, high cholesterol and prior cortisone injection.
+Shoulder pain when lifting arm overhead is a hallmark sign of impingement.
+This type of injury is most common in people who perform repetitive overhead tasks, including athletes who play baseball, volleyball, tennis, rowing, weightlifting, swimming, and archery, and people in jobs that include carpentry, painting, wallpaper hanging, cleaning windows, and washing or waxing cars.
+Other risk factors for rotator cuff problems include smoking, obesity, high cholesterol, and prior cortisone injections.

 What Are The Symptoms Of Rotator Cuff Injuries?